izzulgod/sorachio-sts/README.md

 Here is a preview of how the interactive CLI behaves in different operational modes, showcasing the real-time **Cognitive Gateway** status bar and state transitions.

 #### 1. Full Voice/Run Mode (`python main.py run`)
 In voice mode, the pipeline continuously monitors microphone input using VAD.
-Once speech is detected and transcribed, the Cognitive Gateway immediately computes the emotional state, topic, and response confidence, seamlessly transitioning into the streaming audio playback phase.
+Once speech is detected and transcribed, the Cognitive Gateway immediately computes the emotional state and topic, seamlessly transitioning into the streaming audio playback phase.
 Filler or hesitant speech (e.g., "Um...") is filtered out and marked as `X ignore`, preventing unnecessary processing on non-substantive input.

 ![Sorachio-STS Voice Mode](docs/ss-run.png)